meffie/virt-lab/README.md

 ## Configuration

-Guest sets are defined in the `$HOME/virt-lab.cfg` file, or the file specified by the `--config` command line option.
-The configuration file is in INI-style format.
+The guest sets, called **labs**, are defined in INI-style configuration file.
+`virt-lab` will attempt read the `virt-lab.cfg` file in the current directory, and if not found, will atempt to read the `virt-lab.cfg` file in the user's home directory.
+Use the `--config` option to specify an alternative configuration file.

 The section names specify the **lab** names available to the `virt-lab` commands.
 Lab names are limited to ASCII alphanumeric characters and the